July Monarchy: Middle Eastern affairs, a pretext for 's fall

 The latter pandered to patriotic feelings by decreeing, on 29 July 1840, a partial mobilization, and by starting, on 13 September 1840, the works on the fortifications of Paris.
 But France remained passive when, on 2 October 1840, the Royal Navy mobilized along the Lebanese coastline.
-Mehemet Ali was then immediately dismissed as viceroy by the Sultan.
+Mehemet Ali was then immediately dismissed as wali by the Ottoman Sultan Abdulmejid I.

-Following long negotiations between the king and Thiers, a compromise was found on 7 October 1840: France would renounce its support for Mehemet Ali's pretensions in Syria but would declare to the European powers that Egypt should remain at all costs independent.
-Britain thereafter recognized Mehmet Ali's hereditary rule on Egypt: France had obtained a return to the situation of 1832.
+Following long negotiations between the king and Thiers, a compromise was found on 7 October 1840: France would renounce its support for Muhammad Ali's pretensions in Syria but would declare to the European powers that Egypt should remain at all costs autonomous.
+Britain thereafter recognized Muhammad Ali's hereditary rule in Egypt: France had obtained a return to the situation of 1832.
 Despite this, the rupture between Thiers and Louis-Philippe was now definitive.
 On 29 October 1840, when Charles de Rémusat presented to the Council of Ministers the draft of the speech of the throne, prepared by Hippolyte Passy, Louis-Philippe found it too aggressive.
 After a short discussion, Thiers and his associates collectively presented their resignations to the king, who accepted them.
 On the following day, Louis-Philippe sent for Marshal Soult and Guizot so they could return to Paris as soon as possible.